 The Master of Science in Economics program with a concentration in Financial Econometrics or Financial Economics in the Department of Economics at Texas A&M University aims to provide rigorous training in economics, econometrics, analytical and quantitative skills for students in order to prepare them for immediate careers in business or government, or further study in top economics and finance Ph.D. programs.
 This terminal, professional Master’s degree program was rebuilt in 2011 after a two-years extensive design and review process, created in response to the increasingly high demand from students seeking a professional master’s degree in economics and employers looking for candidates with advanced training.
+Students are able to complete the program in 18 or 24 months.
 The Economics Department had previously operated a terminal Master’s degree program since 1931.

 - MS ECON ranked #20 in North America by Eduniversal Masters Rankings 2015, 2016 and 2017, #18 in 2018, #17 in 2019